 You cannot succeed in medical school and beyond without your physical and mental health.
 Sure, students push the limits on this all the time, but when they do, they become much less efficient and more prone to making mistakes.

-You know your body, and you know yourself.
+You know your body and yourself.
 There is absolutely no shame in taking a gap year for your own health and wellbeing.
 With this extra time, you can apply next year with a fresh mind, reducing some of the anxiety that comes with submitting your application during your final years of college.

 Tips for Gap Year Success